particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-Publish a public event with the given name, no data, and the default TTL of 60 seconds.
+Publish a private event with the given name, no data, and the default TTL of 60 seconds.

 ```C++
 // SYNTAX